heisand/NWN/README.md

 The Language Bank by the National Library of Norway has the origin of the resource, and the the original wordnet resource can be found at http://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-27&lang=en.

-Please cite the following paper if you use the data sets in academic works:
+Please cite the following paper if you use the data sets or scripts in academic works:
 >Sand, H., Velldal, E., Øvrelid, L. (2017).
 [Wordnet extension via word embeddings:
 >Experiments on the Norwegian Wordnet](http://aclweb.org/anthology/W/W17/W17-0242.pdf).
 >In *Proceedings of the 21st Nordic Conference on